Pheldarius Payne: Houston Texans

 After not being selected in the 2024 NFL draft, Payne signed with the Houston Texans as an undrafted free agent.
 Payne was also selected by the St. Louis Battlehawks of the UFL during the third round of the 2024 UFL draft, but chose not to sign with them.

 He was waived by the Texans with an injury designation on July 17, 2024.
 On August 12, the Texans re-signed Payne.
 He was waived on August 27.

 Indianapolis Colts

 On December 10, 2024, the Indianapolis Colts signed Payne to their practice squad.
 He signed a reserve/future contract with Indianapolis on January 6, 2025.
 On May 9, Payne was waived by the Colts.

 St. Louis Battlehawks

 On September 18, 2025, Payne signed with the St. Louis Battlehawks of the United Football League (UFL).

+Orlando Storm

+On January 14, 2026, Payne was selected by the Orlando Storm in the 2026 UFL Draft, reuniting him with his previous coach with the Battlehawks, Anthony Becht.

 Personal life

 Payne is the son of Phelton and Johnnetta Payne.
 In fifth grade, Payne won a Pop Warner National Championship.